cuixuejiao/twip/README.md

 VMWare or EC2 (your choice) to build your environments.
 (If you have another virtualization solution you would like to use please ping us first).

->
-> You have free rein to incorporate any software tools and hardware you need to
-> streamline application deployment and infrastructure provisioning & configuration
-> as long as they are Free/Libre/Open Source software (FLOSS).
-We request that
-> you use Linux.
+> You have free rein to incorporate any software tools and hardware you need to streamline application deployment and infrastructure provisioning & configuration as long as they are Free/Libre/Open Source software (FLOSS).
+We request that you use Linux.

->
+### Assumptions
+* The development team has a continuous integration build that produces two artifacts:
+  * a .zip file https://s3.amazonaws.com/infra-assessment/static.zip with the image and stylesheet used for the application
+  * a .war file https://s3.amazonaws.com/infra-assessment/companyNews.war with the dynamic parts of the application

+* You should deploy the static assets to a web server and the .war file to a separate application server.
+Any compatible servers are acceptable.

+* The app (companyNews) uses Prevayler for persistence.
+Prevayler essentially persists data to a file.
+The dev team chose this to simplify the development effort, rather than having to deal with an RDBMS.

 ### Solution Strategy